UK Dementia Research Institute – improving lives today and tomorrow

 The UK DRI has established a lay panel made up of people with dementia and carers to provide guidance to the UK DRI leadership team and shape the institute’s direction.

-“I’m so pleased to see the call for a UK DRI Associate Director in the area of care.
-Like so many carers I want to find ways of preventing or curing dementia, but I also want to see research that can truly help those affect by dementia; improving their quality of life, empowering them to be able to take control of their own lives and ensuring that the communities in which they live understand and help those with this debilitating disease,” says Cathy Bird, a former carer and member of the UK DRI lay panel.
+'I’m so pleased to see the call for a UK DRI Associate Director in the area of care.
+Like so many carers I want to find ways of preventing or curing dementia, but I also want to see research that can truly help those affect by dementia; improving their quality of life, empowering them to be able to take control of their own lives and ensuring that the communities in which they live understand and help those with this debilitating disease,

 People with personal experience of dementia played a key role in recruiting Professor Dr Strooper as the UK DRI Director (link to other blog).
 Meeting with the UK DRI lay panel will be an integral part of the recruitment process for the new associate director too.

 Joining the wider movement to improve dementia care

 2018 is going to be an exciting year for the advancement of research into dementia care, technology and prevention.
 Launching alongside our call for a UK DRI Associate Director, are two other, complementary funding calls focused on these important research areas.